thirumurthis/Learnings/minio/apisix_kind_deployment/minio_blog_notes.md

 ### Deploying Certificate manager

 To deploy the _cert manager_ use below command.

+**Note:**
-Note, if there are any new version availalbe check cert manager [documentation](https://cert-manager.io/docs/usage/certificate/) on instruction to deploy to cluster.
+  - if there are any new version availalbe check cert manager [documentation](https://cert-manager.io/docs/usage/certificate/) on instruction to deploy to cluster

 ```bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.17.2/cert-manager.yaml
 ```